Bowside3110/stanley/happy-valley-model/DIGITALOCEAN_DEPLOYMENT.md

 TWILIO_AUTH_TOKEN=your-auth-token
 TWILIO_FROM_PHONE=+1234567890

+# JWT Secret for Web Dashboard
+JWT_SECRET_KEY=your-secure-random-string-here

 # Alert Phone (hardcoded in scheduler.py)
 # ALERT_PHONE=+61417676973  # Set in scripts/scheduler.py:29
 ```

+### Local Development (.env file)

+For local development, create a `.env` file in project root with the same variables.

 **Security Notes:**
-- `.env` is in `.gitignore` - never commit it
+- `.env` is in `.gitignore` - **never commit it to git**
 - Use app-specific passwords for Gmail
+- DATABASE_URL is automatically provided by DigitalOcean when you attach a managed PostgreSQL database
+- In DigitalOcean, use `${db.DATABASE_URL}` to reference the attached database
-- Store securely in DigitalOcean secrets/environment
+- Store all secrets in DigitalOcean's environment variables, not in code

 ---